Exporting rudof as an MCP server

 The MCP server supports two configurable transport methods:

-By default, the MCP server uses the stdin transport.
-When using http-sse transport, the server listens on http://127.0.0.1:8000 by default and exposes its functionality under the route name rudof.
+By default, the MCP server uses the stdio transport.
+When using streamable-http transport, the server listens on http://127.0.0.1:8000 by default and exposes its functionality under the route name rudof.

 You can start the MCP server with the following command: